Aldor Acres is a Langley-based farm that has an autumn pumpkin patch, Christmas activities in December and an Easter event in the spring.

 In addition to the pumpkin patch in October and a Christmas tree farm in late November and early December, Aldor Acres also hosts family-friendly activities at Easter.
-Don’t expect there to be an Easter Bunny at their spring event though – just a fun farm animal experience.
+Don’t expect there to be an Easter Bunny at the spring event though – just a fun farm animal experience.

 Advice and Suggestions

-Below are some tips to help you make the most out of your visit to the pumpkin patch at Aldor Acres.
+Below are some tips to help you make the most of your visit to the pumpkin patch at Aldor Acres.

 TIP #1: If you like pumpkin patches, or have never been but want to check one out, this is a great venue to visit.
 It’s one of the Lower Mainland’s largest and most extensive pumpkin-themed farm events with a variety of things to see and do.